This Crispy Pork Roast is delicious as the crackling is golden brown and crunchy, while the meat remains juicy and tender.

 We are still lucky to have butcheries in Greece and there is just one around the corner of our house where we’ve been shopping the past twenty years.
-I am sure this recipe would be even better with a loin but I wanted a cheaper cut so I described to our butcher what I wanted to do and I told him that I wanted the skin on and to score it and cut an opening for the filling.
+I am sure this recipe would be even better with a loin but I wanted a cheaper cut so I described to our butcher what I wanted to do.
+I told him that I wanted the skin on and to score it and cut an opening for the filling.
 He chose a nice piece of meat from the leg, which he prepared the way I wanted it.

 Although at first sight you may see a lot of ingredients and stages for this recipe, however, this Pork Roast is easy to prepare and tastes fantastic.
-This recipe is too good to be eaten only at Christmas, so if you haven’t made up your minds what to cook for New Year’s day, this would be a great idea.
+This recipe is too good to be eaten only at Christmas, so if you haven’t made up your minds what to cook for Christmas or New Year’s day, this would be a great idea.

 Orange-Mustard-Garlic, Greek Crispy Pork Roast, recipe by Ivy